Updated Aug. 16, 2016

 Mission Statement approved by the Virginia Tech Board of Visitors, June 4, 2001; revised in 2006.

-Founded in 1872, Virginia Tech has approximately 135 campus buildings, a 2,600-acre main campus, statewide educational facilities in six regions, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
+Founded in 1872, Virginia Tech has approximately 135 buildings on its 2,600-acre main campus, educational and research facilities across the state, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
 The campus proper is located in the Town of Blacksburg in Montgomery County in the New River Valley and is 38 miles southwest of Roanoke.

 30,598 on-campus; 82.7 percent undergraduate; 17.3 percent graduate; 57.1 percent male; 42.9 percent female.
 Total enrollment on and off campus is 32,663.

 Virginia Tech received 25,263 applications for the fall 2016 freshman class.
 Cumulative SAT reasoning test scores had a middle range of 1160 to 1340.

 More than 250,000 living alumni from every state and more than 100 countries.